bubbleboy14/cantools/README.md

 ### raw formats
 We support mp4, ogg, and webm.

-Typically, you'll want to use the embed() function.
+Typically, you'll want to use the fit() function.

+### CT.video.fit(video)
-### CT.video.embed(video, small) - returns stringified html
+	- returns stringified html for a video node fitting snugly inside its parent
-	- video (string): link to video content
-	- small (bool): if true, make it smaller

-TODO: replace 'small' bool with flexible styling.